 One of the other concerns, which I’d like to shed some light on is; Are workplaces period friendly in terms of amenities (access to pads and tampons) ?
 If not, why do we need them to be?

-I think it is safe to say that most workplaces in India, catering to a mixed crowd of employees, are not equipped to help a woman during her period, when in need.
+I think it is safe to say that most workplaces in India, catering to a mixed crowd of employees, are not equipped to help a woman during her period at work, when in need.

 Workspaces need to be equipped with a FREE stock of pads or tampons for emergencies (which, more often than not are one too many!)